taruntejreddych/Coded-Terasort-Python/README.md

 # Coded-Terasort-Python
-Implemented Coded terasort on a 1,000,000 line dataset using MPI library of python.
+Implemented Coded terasort on a 1,00,000 line (Nearly 1GB) dataset using MPI library of python.